goastian/astiango/frontend/src/routes/webmasters/README.md

-# Stract Crawler
+# AstianGO Crawler

 Stract is an [open source](https://github.com/StractOrg/stract/) web search engine.
-StractBot is the name of our crawler that collects pages from the web in order to build the index.
+AstianGOBot is the name of our crawler that collects pages from the web in order to build the index.
-It is written in Rust and the source code can be found [here](https://github.com/StractOrg/stract/tree/main/crates/core/src/crawler).
+It is written in Rust and the source code can be found [here](https://github.com/goastian/astiango/tree/main/crates/core/src/crawler).
-The crawler uses the user agent `Mozilla/5.0 (compatible; StractBot/0.2; open source search engine; +https://stract.com/webmasters)`.
+The crawler uses the user agent `Mozilla/5.0 (compatible; AstianGOBot/0.2; open source search engine; +https://stract.com/webmasters)`.

 ## Politeness

-StractBot is a polite crawler.
+AstianGOBot is a polite crawler.
 It respects the [robots.txt](https://en.wikipedia.org/wiki/Robots.txt) file of the website it is crawling and tries to not overload the server.

 ### Waiting Time Calculation